-If $(x,t)$ lies on an interface $I$ then any geodesic from it can stay on $I$ and if it ever leaves $I$ then it won't meet $\mathcal{I}$ again due to the previous assertion.
-By approaching $(x,t)$ with UGPs from the left and the right, and using geodesic compactness, it follows that there are geodesics from $(x,t)$ that stay to the left and to the right of $I$. \end{proof}
+If $(x,t)$ lies on an interface $I$ then any geodesic to it can stay on $I$ from time $t$ downward, and if it ever leaves $I$ then it won't meet $\mathcal{I}$ again due to the previous assertion.
+By approaching $(x,t)$ with UGPs from the left and the right, and using geodesic compactness, it follows that there are geodesics to $(x,t)$ that stay to the left and to the right of $I$. \end{proof}

 \begin{lem} If two different interfaces meet at a positive time then they coalesce upwards from then onwards. \end{lem}